A snapshot: international schools in London considered (but not necessarily chosen) by English-speaking expats.

 Lycée Charles de Gaulle

 Huge French school, one of the largest, globally, under the Agency for French Education Abroad (AEFE) banner.
 Established in 1915 on the Cromwell Road in Kensington, now with an additional site for primary classes in Fulham.
-Contains a “British Section” secondary school for students preparing for GCSEs and A Levels.
-Accredited by the French Ministry of Education.
+Contains a ‘British Section’ secondary school for students preparing for GCSEs and A levels.

 Click here to read our full review of Lycée Charles de Gaulle.